serebrov/emoji-mart-vue/README.md

 [![codecov](https://codecov.io/gh/serebrov/emoji-mart-vue/branch/master/graph/badge.svg)](https://codecov.io/gh/serebrov/emoji-mart-vue)

-This project is a fork of https://github.com/jm-david/emoji-mart-vue with many performance fixes, tests and some structural code changes.
+This project is a fork of https://github.com/jm-david/emoji-mart-vue with many performance fixes, tests and structural code changes.
+See the [changelog](#changelog) for details.

 The original component was [very slow to show/destroy](https://github.com/jm-david/emoji-mart-vue/pull/47), around 2 seconds to show and even a bit longer to destroy, so it was unusable in a popup.

 This was the reason to fork and change it, the demo is [here](https://serebrov.github.io/emoji-mart-vue/), use the "Show / hide the picker" button to see create/destroy performance

-Major changes are:

-- Reworked emoji index class: use same index (so same data) for all components.
-- Render emojis in categories without `Emoji` component, there are a lot of emojis to render and there is a noticeable slow down when we render a component per emoji.
-- Frozen objects with emoji data to disable Vue change tracking
-- Do not create `EmojiIndex` globally, before it was loaded (along with the emoji data) even when it was not actually used
-- Extract CSS into external file, use less inline styles to reduce the amount of generated HTML
-- Fixes in CSS for native unicode emojis ported from the [original react project](https://github.com/missive/emoji-mart)
-- Excluded ./data/all.json from the js bundle (it was always loaded within the bundle even if it is not needed)
-- Updated to babel 7
-- Added tests
-- Updated to emojis v12 (see the breaking change note below)

-Breaking change in v6: removed `Emoji` and `Picker` [wrappers](#convenience-wrappers), renamed `NimbleEmoji` to `Emoji` and `NimblePicker` to `Picker`.
-See the `Convenience Wrappers` section below for details.

-Breaking change in v7: switched to Unicode v12 emoji set which results in several breaking changes:
-- Removed 'emojione' set (removed from [emoji-datasource](https://github.com/iamcal/emoji-data) by [JoyPixels request](https://github.com/iamcal/emoji-data/blob/master/CHANGES.md#2018-07-05--v410))
-- Removed 'messenger' set - it was [merged](https://github.com/iamcal/emoji-data/blob/master/CHANGES.md#2020-01-10--v500) into 'facebook' set
-- Changed emoji categories: removed 'Smileys & People', added 'Smileys & Emotions' and 'People & Body' instead

-Breaking change in v8:
-- The `StaticPicker` component is now default (exported as `Picker`), previous default component renamed to `VirtualScrollPicker`

-> The original project has been forked from [emoji-mart](https://www.npmjs.com/package/emoji-mart) which was written for React
+> The original project has been forked from [emoji-mart](https://www.npmjs.com/package/emoji-mart) which was written for React.

 <div align="center">
   <br><b>Emoji Mart (Vue)</b> is a Slack-like customizable<br>emoji picker component for VueJS